-The scheme should create an overall positive shift in the collective competence of the profession by promoting a culture of continuing professional development, focused on outcomes instead of inputs.
+1 Improve overall competence of the profession - The scheme will need to create an overall positive shift in the collective competence of the profession by promoting a culture of continuing professional development, focused on outcomes instead of inputs.

-An effective CPD scheme must allow for individuals to maintain and develop their competence in a way that is relevant to their practice.
-Is not a 'one-size-fitsall' scheme.
-Instead we have developed a scheme that encourages architects to reflect. plan, act and evaluate their learning activities in a way that is relevant to their own practice and development needs.
+2 Tailored by architects to their own practice and needs - An effective CPD scheme must allow for individuals to maintain and develop their competence in a way that is relevant to their practice.
+This means that we are not proposing to introduce a 'one-size-fits-all' scheme.
+Instead, we will develop a scheme that will encourage architects to reflect, plan, act and evaluate on their learning activities in a way that is relevant to their own practice and development needs.

-The scheme should, where possible, avoid any additional costs for architects, and they should be able to view the time they spend on it as an investment in their development.
+3 Proportionate and deliverable - The scheme we design should, where possible, avoid any additional costs for architects, and they should be able to view the time they spend on it as an investment in their development.
 This would likely rule out a model which requires a detailed analysis of every architect's ongoing competence on an annual basis.

-A key theme that emerged from the Government's consultation on the proposed changes to the Architects Act was a commitment to avoid unnecessary duplication with the CPD requirements of architects' professional bodies.
-Our scheme should minimise unnecessary bureaucracy and allow architects the maximum opportunity to use their time valuably.
-While we had to create a model that is suitable for all registered architects, we paid due regard to how best it can work alongside these existing schemes - both in terms of subject matter and logistical compatibility (such as being able to write up CPD once but log it in more than one system).
+4 Avoid duplication where possible - One of the key themes emerging from the Government's consultation on the proposed changes to the Architects Act was a commitment to avoid unnecessary duplication with the CPD requirements of architects' professional bodies.
+An ARB scheme should minimise unnecessary bureaucracy and allow architects maximum opportunity to use their time valuably.

+While ARB had to create a model that is suitable for all registered architects, we paid due regard to how best it can work alongside these existing schemes - both in terms of subject matter and logistical compatibility (such as being able to write up CPD once but log it in more than one system).